 Electrical and electronic tools.
 This includes equipment such as drills, saws and sewing machines, electric lawnmowers.

 Motor or battery operated toys.
 This also covers leisure/recreational kits such as electric trains, games consoles and educational sets.
-Electrical sports and gym equipment such as running machines, cross trainers and electric bikes are included also.
+Electrical sports and gym equipment such as running machines, cross trainers and electric bikes are included also, as well as the batteries themselves.

 High tech medical devices.
 This describes (non-infected) dialysis machines, analysers, medical freezers and cardiology equipment.